Helping ADD Kids With Homework

 Build In Choice

 Removing the obstacle of boredom with a repetitive task can prove especially helpful in motivating an ADD child.
 Offering your child choices, in things that may not matter to you or to the ultimate outcome of a task, gives them a feeling of control, however slight.
 If the homework involves multiple pages, for example, let them choose which one to do first.
 Limit their choices to two or three options so they don't get overwhelmed with options.
+It's better to get an ADHD diagnosis from a healthcare professional to know how to handle an ADD child.

 These are just a few of the many, many tips I have armed myself with to help my son succeed.
 Ultimately, my goal is for homework to be a means for him to build his confidence, not an obstacle to overcome.
 There is comfort to be taken in the wealth of knowledge about attention-deficit disorders, and the many ways in which it can be applied.